MarioNaia/GithubReport/README.md

 # GithubReport
-Simple app to show repositories
+Simple app to show repositories made in Java in Android Studio